Youngwook-cholab/Plasma-reactor-monitoring/README.md

 - Validation against conventional assay results (H₂O₂ and NO₃⁻)
 - Corresponds to **Figures 2-3** in the manuscript

-An example script is provided, allowing users to directly run the chemometric decoding with representative parameters and input data.
+An example script is provided, allowing users to directly run the chemometric decoding with representative parameters and input data (Operation #4).

 🧩 This step bridges the calibration database with predictive modeling and forms the basis for real-time signal decoding.
 ---